janithl/batagoda/README.md

 The name is a throwback to the original Slack bot _Batagoda_ (may he RIP), written by Viren Dias and Kaveen Rodrigo at [YAMU](https://www.yamu.lk) circa 2016/17.

+## Engines

+- Eliza: Code copied wholesale from [goeliza](https://github.com/kennysong/goeliza) and translated to Sinhala via Google Translate, with none of the change in sentence structures etc. to make it sound less awkward in Sinhala.

+- BatagodaX: Written from scratch.
+Less sophisticated than Eliza but seems to work okay.
+  Has better tests!

 ## License